-Yelp Inc. (YELP), a website that lets users review businesses ranging from lounges to locksmiths, posted a record plunge after the company forecast revenue that missed estimates amid slumping ad sales to national retailers.
+Yelp Inc. (YELP:US), a website that lets users review businesses ranging from lounges to locksmiths, posted a record plunge after the company forecast revenue that missed estimates amid slumping ad sales to national retailers.

 Fourth-quarter revenue will be $40 million to $40.5 million, San Francisco-based Yelp said yesterday in a statement.
 That’s less than the analysts’s average estimate of $40.8 million, according to data compiled by Bloomberg.

 Chief Financial Officer Robert Krolik said on a conference call yesterday that revenue from display ads, primarly purchased by national brands, would be “flat-to-down” in the current period due to “execution challenges in that part of the business.”
 Brian Fitzgerald, an analyst at Jefferies & Co., cut his price estimate on Yelp, citing the uncertain timeline for management to revive those sales as one concern.

 “Guidance for the fourth quarter was surprising, particularly with branded ads,” Fitzgerald wrote in a research report today.
 He lowered his target price to $32 from $33.
 “The timing of the fix is still a hanging issue.”